studioTeaTwo/aframe-japanese-font/README.md

 But, **these files are very large**.
 It is recommended that you do not import directly and treat them as static files.
-For example, store them in a public folder and get them on request.
+For example, deploy them to public folders and retrieve them on demand.

 ## Usage